alljoyn/interfaces/interfaces/org.alljoyn.Bus.Security/ClaimableApplication-v1.md

     identity certificate chain is not valid
   * org.alljoyn.Bus.Security.Error.InvalidCertificateUsage --- Error raised
     when the Extended Key Usage is not AllJoyn specific
-  * org.alljoyn.Bus.Security.Error.DigestMismatch --- Error raised when the
+  * org.alljoyn.Bus.Security.Error.DigestMismatch --- Error raised when none
-    digest of the manifest does not match the digest listed in the identity certificate
+    of the manifests provided are valid for this peer.

 ### Named Types